zcrayman/tut-data/3/README.ftl.md

     <@snippet "build.gradle" "deps" "/complete" />

-Also here is the JDBC Driver for H2.
+You can also see the dependencies for H2.

 ## Start with a (failing) test, introducing JPA

-Following the pattern from the the previous section, you will first create a test to drive your development, first checking that the persistence mapping class correctly (de)serializes.
+Following the pattern from the previous section, first create a test to drive your development, checking that the persistence mapping class correctly stores and retrieves records.

-Create a new test class `com.yummynoodlebar.persistence.integration.OrderMappingIntegrationTests`.
+Create a new test class `OrderMappingIntegrationTests` like this:

+    <@snippet path="src/test/java/com/yummynoodlebar/persistence/integration/OrderMappingIntegrationTests.java" prefix="complete"/>

-This class will check that the class `com.yummynoodle.persistence.domain.Order` correctly maps to the JPA wrapped database (H2).
+This test checks that `com.yummynoodle.persistence.domain.Order` correctly maps to the JPA wrapped database (H2).
 It is important to understand how your object is being mapped against the database, and test that it meets your expectations.
-If you know how and why the mapping is occurring, you can create indexes and other optimisations safe in the knowledge that the data is where you expect it to be.
+If you know how and why the mapping is occurring, you can create indexes and other optimisations, safe in the knowledge that the data is where you expect it to be.
 You may also access the data outside of the JPA provider, directly querying the database.

-Next, create an empty class `com.yummynoodlebar.config.JPAConfiguration`.
-This will contain setup necessary to initialise the necessary JPA infrastructure.

-Once JPAConfiguration is present, update `OrderMappingIntegrationTests` to read:

-    <@snippet path="src/test/java/com/yummynoodlebar/persistence/integration/OrderMappingIntegrationTests.java" prefix="complete"/>

-This test is making use of an existing helper class `JPAAssertions` that makes use of the Hibernate JPA Provider and direct JDBC to inspect what has been done to the database schema.
+This test is making use of an existing helper class `JPAAssertions` which taps both Hibernate and JDBC to inspect what has been done to the database schema.

     <@snippet "src/test/java/com/yummynoodlebar/persistence/integration/OrderMappingIntegrationTests.java" "assertion"  "complete"/>

 This line states the expectation that the table NOODLE_ORDERS exists.
 This is followed by the checks that assert the column structure.
 If required, these tests could be extended to further check the schema definition to ensure that the data is being mapped as expected.

 This test will not pass, however, as the JPA infrastructure needed to connect `Order` with the database has not been initialised.

-Update `JPAConfiguration` to read:
+To handle that, create `JPAConfiguration` with these settings:

     <@snippet path="src/main/java/com/yummynoodlebar/config/JPAConfiguration.java" prefix="complete"/>